William White (architect, born 1825)

-William White, FSA (1825–1900) was an English architect, noted for his part in 19th-century Gothic Revival architecture and church restorations.
+William White, FSA (15 May 1825 – 1900) was an English architect, noted for his part in 19th-century Gothic Revival architecture and church restorations.

+William White was born in Blakesley, Northamptonshire, England, on 15 May 1825.
 He was the son of a clergyman, and great nephew of the writer and naturalist Gilbert White of Selborne.
-After a five-year apprenticeship in Leamington Spa he moved to London as an improver in George Gilbert Scott's practice, where he remained for two years before setting up his own practice in Truro in 1847.
+After a five-year apprenticeship in Leamington Spa he moved to London as an improver in George Gilbert Scott's practice, where he remained for two years before setting up his own practice in Truro, Cornwall in 1847.
 In 1851 he returned to London and worked out of Wimpole Street.
 His style was close to that of William Butterfield and he built many churches.